 Protecting your child’s rights

 Your child has specific legal protections that police and prosecutors must respect during any criminal investigation.
-Understanding these rights helps you make smart decisions that protect your teen’s future and prevent mistakes that could hurt their case.
+Understanding these rights helps you prevent critical mistakes that could harm their case.

 Why shouldn’t my child talk to the police without a lawyer?